asmuth-archive/sqltap/README.md

 Installation
 ------------

-You need java and sbt to build FnorDB:
+You need java and sbt to build SQLTap:

     ./build jar